emilialim8/particle_filter_project/README.md

 Given more time, it would be nice to run even more tests to optimize the parameters of our robot further, our current solutions are "good enough," but it is difficult to determine if they represent true values of the robot.
 We would also like to implement the path finding for the maze if we had more time.
 It would also be possible to not intialize particles on walls, which would allow us to converge to our true location even quicker.

 ### Takeaways

+--Start small and scale up: For many parts of this project, it was much easier to get things working and debug when working at a small scale, e.g. less particles, less angles for measuring, etc...
+It becomes easier to see the mechanics, even if the code only achieves its goals at scale.
+Working small also allowed us to see what bugs were caused by our code versus our machines getting run-time errors.

+--Run tests outside of the robot environment: Working with the robot is difficult.
+It requires you to be in lab (or on Gazebo) and takes a long time for each trial.
+For many mathematical steps, it is possible to test whether the code gives the desired result without doing it in the robot enviornment, allowing for a smoother debugging process.